 The following steps are all part of a pre-built silently deploying package in the PDQ Deploy Package Library.
 In the Package Library look for Disable Windows Telemetry and Tracking.
 You can build this yourself (how do I build a package?) or import this package from the library.

-Note: You’ll need to make sure you have at least PDQ Deploy 7.
-PDQ Deploy 7 introduces the Windows 10 condition.
 The package isn’t available unless you are up-to-date on PDQ Deploy and running a Pro or Enterprise license key.

 Step 1 – Disable AllowTelemetry